Justme0/leetcode/README.md

 # LeetCode
-Here are my solutions to LeetCode, and some problems have multiple solutions.
+Here are my solutions to LeetCode, and multiple solutions for some problems.